fhamm/CI-LBP/README.md

 ## Usage

-The following table shows the
+The following table shows the input arguments and their respective functions:

 |  Flag  |          Name         |                                    Argument                                   |                                         Description                                        |
 |:------:|:---------------------:|:-----------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------:|